Search information pages

 This page includes information about the aims and scope of BMC Biology, editorial policies, open access and article-processing charges, the peer review process and other information.
 For details of how to prepare and submit a manuscript through the online submission system, please see the instructions for authors.

-Re-review opt-out In response to widespread frustration with delays to publication through iterative reviewing, we give our authors a choice (more information).
+Re-review opt-out In response to widespread frustration with delays to publication through iterative reviewing, we give our authors a choice (see our Editorial: Q&A: Re-review opt-out and painless publishing).

 - Miranda Robertson